vizia/vizia-book/src/styling/stylesheets.md

 # Stylsheets
-As shown in the previous page, Vizia uses CSS stylesheets to apply shared styling to views.
-However, Vizia currently only supports a small subset of the CSS standard.
+As shown in the previous section, Vizia can use CSS stylesheets to apply shared styling to views.
+However, Vizia currently only supports only a small subset of the CSS standard.
 This section provides an overview and reference of the supported CSS specification.

 ## Selectors
 Styling in CSS works by matching rules to views.
-A rule is made up of a selector, followed by a list of properties and their desired values.
+A *style rule* is made up of a selector, followed by a list of properties and their desired values.

 The selector determines which views the rule applies to.
 For example, the following rule applies any `Button` view in the application: